jrollin/ai-rules-helper/README.md

 ## Features

-- **File Selection**: Upload multiple Markdown files or select an entire directory
+- **Dynamic Content Loading**: Automatically loads Markdown files from the content directory
+- **Development/Production Optimization**: Uses dynamic loading in development and pregenerated manifest in production
 - **Metadata Extraction**: Parse frontmatter from Markdown files to extract categories and tags
 - **Filtering & Sorting**: Filter files by categories and tags, sort by name or last modified date
 - **Multi-Selection**: Select multiple files to include in your context